-Amounts recorded for decommissioning obligations require the use of estimates with respect to the amount and timing of decommissioning expenditures.
+Amounts recorded for decommissioning obligations require the use of estimates with respect to the amount and timing of decommissioning expenditures and discount rates.
 Actual costs incurred can differ from estimates due to public expectations, changes in laws and regulations, market conditions, discovery and analysis of site conditions and changes in technology.